FOSS-Devs/fossdiscord/README.md

 For experimental MacOS, ARM and ARM64 builds also check out the [actions](https://github.com/Fossium-Team/FossiumBot/actions) (again, you need to be logged in to GitHub).

 ## Features
-The bot has a lot of features, including but not limited to:
+The bot has lots of features, including but not limited to:
 - Moderation
   - Warning system
   - Mute system